$G$-displays of Hodge type and formal $p$-divisible groups

 \begin{Def} We say: \begin{itemize} \item An \'etale sheaf of $\zz$-graded rings $S$ on $\text{Spec }R$ \textit{satisfies descent for modules} if $\textup{PGrMod}_{S}$ is an \'etale stack over $\textup{\'Et}_R$. \item An \'etale sheaf of frames $\underline{S}$ on $\Spec{R}$ \textit{satisfies descent for displays} if $\textup{Disp}_{\uS}$ is an \'etale stack over $\textup{\'Et}_R$. \end{itemize} \end{Def}

-\begin{lemma} Let $\underline{S}$ be an \'etale sheaf of frames on $\Spec{R}$ such that $S$ satisfies descent for modules.
-Then $\underline{S}$ satisfies descent for displays. \end{lemma} \begin{proof} That morphisms descend follows from Lemma \ref{lem-localproperties} \ref{lem-dispmorphism} and the fact that $S$ satisfies descent for modules.
+\begin{lemma} Let $\underline{S}$ be an \'etale sheaf of frames on $\Spec{R}$ such that $\uS(R')$ is a frame for $R'$ for all \'etale $R$-algebras $R'$.
+If the underlying sheaf of $\mathbb{Z}$-graded rings $S$ satisfies descent for modules, then $\underline{S}$ satisfies descent for displays. \end{lemma} \begin{proof} That morphisms descend follows from Lemma \ref{lem-localproperties} \ref{lem-dispmorphism} and the fact that $S$ satisfies descent for modules.
 To prove that objects descend we need only to show that isomorphisms $\sigma^\ast M \xrightarrow{\sim} \tau^\ast M$ form an \'etale sheaf.
 But since $\underline{S}$ is an \'etale sheaf of frames, the functor $S_0: R'\mapsto S(R')_0$ is an \'etale sheaf of rings on $\Spec R$, and so for any finite projective $S(R)_0$-module $N$ the following sequence is exact:

 and the result follows. \end{proof}